dagimg-dot/my-workflow/README.md

 ## AHK

 I use AHK to add super capability to my keyboard.
 Like media control, searching google, and opening pre-assigned programs.

+1. **Simple-Scripts**  consists of simple scripts like media keys, volume controls, alwaysontop capability for every app
+2. **Capslock-Remap** consists of a lot of remaps based on the Capslock key because we do not use capslock as much, so make it more useful using AHK.